seanddallen/github-events/README.md

 <b>Process:</b><br />

-1. Type in the owner name and repo name into the inputs (case sensitive and no spaces)
+1. Type in the owner name and repo name into the inputs (case sensitive and no spaces)<br />
-2. Select a Github event type from the dropdown
+2. Select a Github event type from the dropdown<br />
 3. All events that match that user/repo/type will be displayed